 Kneading the dough is one of the most critical yet frequently forgotten steps.
 Many people make the mistake of not kneading their dough enough, which leads to problems later on when you start rising the dough.

 When you knead the pizza dough, the gluten in the flour forms a network of little barriers.
 These walls will capture CO2 produced by the fermentation process, in which yeast consumes the sugars in the flour.
-It is consequently critical to appropriately grow gluten in order to generate strong enough walls to contain the CO2.
-This is accomplished by kneading the dough.
-The stronger the gluten walls become as you knead the dough.
-The stronger the walls, the better the dough will retain its structure and shape.

 If you don't knead the dough enough, it won't be able to retain the CO2.
 The reason for this is that the walls are insufficiently sturdy, and the CO2 will escape.
 You will then have a dense dough that is difficult to deal with.
 You won't also achieve the light, fluffy consistency that we want in a pizza crust.